Descent & Landing Trajectory and Guidance Algorithms with Divert Capabilities for Moon Landing: Guidance algorithms sub-optimal trajectory design

 whose analytical solution is

 The main engine thrust vector is then computed by subtracting the gravitational acceleration from the total acceleration vector.
-The enforcement of total acceleration vectors at the beginning and end of the phase is very important to ensure thrust continuity between pitch-up and powered descent, and to prepare the vehicle for the vertical descent phase by setting ${\bm{a}}_f = 0$.
+The enforcement of total acceleration vectors at the beginning and at the end of the phase is very important to ensure thrust continuity between pitch-up and powered descent, and to prepare the vehicle for the vertical descent phase where ${\bm{a}}_f = 0$.

-The overall duration of the maneuver $\Delta t = t_f - t_0$ can be considered as a fixed parameter to be optimized off-line when designing the trajectory.
-Its choice obviously influences the overall $\Delta v$ of the trajectory, but, more importantly, the smoothness of the resulting thrust vector, thus the fulfillment of thrust and pitch rate constraints.
-Fig.~\ref{fig:sensPwr} shows an example of how these key powered descent parameters vary with the time of flight, highlighting that, for the nominal trajectory (solid black line) of the given example, throttle rate constraint are the most stringent ones.
+The overall duration of the manoeuvre $\Delta t = t_f - t_0$ can be considered as a fixed parameter to be optimized off-line when designing the trajectory.
+Its choice obviously influences the overall $\Delta v$ of the trajectory, but, more importantly, the smoothness of the resulting thrust vector, thus the fulfillment of thrust and steering rate constraints.
+Fig.~\ref{fig:sensPwr} shows an example of how these key powered descent parameters vary with the chosen time of flight, highlighting that, for the nominal trajectory (solid black line) of the given example, throttle rate constraint are the most stringent ones.

-The very same algorithm is used for divert maneuvers, with the initial state of a divert maneuver being the estimated vehicle state at the instant of divert.
-The time of flight of a divert maneuver $\Delta t_{div}$ can be seen an additional off-line optimization parameter function of the amplitude of the divert.
-The same analysis of how the time of flight influences the trajectory parameters can be repeated for diverts, in order to determine a suitable time of flight for diverts maneuvers.
+The very same algorithm is used for divert manoeuvres, with the initial state of a divert manoeuvre being the estimated vehicle state at the instant of divert.
+The time of flight of a divert manoeuvre $\Delta t_{div}$ can be seen an additional off-line optimization parameter function of the amplitude of the divert.
+The same analysis of how the time of flight influences the trajectory parameters can be repeated for diverts, in order to determine a suitable time of flight for diverts manoeuvres.
 Fig.~\ref{fig:sensPwr} shows the effects of diverts (grey shaded areas) for the test-cases considered in Section \ref{cmp}, and supposing that the time of flight between LGA and VGA is not modified in case of divert.
-It can be seen that, as expected, diverts have a significant impact on the maximum pitch rate of the vehicle.
-In some divert cases, pitch rate constraints can only be fulfilled by increasing the allowed time to reach VGA.
+It can be seen that, as expected, diverts have a significant impact on the maximum pitch rate of the vehicle, and that in some divert cases pitch rate constraints can only be fulfilled by increasing the allowed time to reach VGA.

-\paragraph{Degrees of freedom for trajectory design} The two degrees of freedom of this phase that can be exploited in the trajectory design are the times of flight without and with diverts, $\Delta t$ and $\Delta t_{div}$.
+\paragraph{Degrees of freedom for trajectory design} The two degrees of freedom of this phase that can be exploited in the trajectory design are the times of flight with and without diverts, $\Delta t_{div}$ and $\Delta t$.